Funded by the Global Humanities Initiative, Northwestern University

 To enter the competition, please submit a dossier that includes the following:

-• A proposal that describes or summarizes the work to be translated, and explicates its larger literary, historical, and scholarly significance.
+- A proposal (7-10 pp) that describes or summarizes the work to be translated, and explicates its larger literary, historical, and scholarly significance.

 Complete dossiers should be sent to the Global Humanities Initiative: firstname.lastname@example.org